-- 1. Amendment of Zoning Map.
-The Town will amend the Zoning Map of the Town of Gorham, as amended, a copy of which is on file at the Gorham Municipal Offices and which is incorporated by reference in the Land Use and Development Code, Chapter I, Section I, Subsection C, by adopting the map change amendment shown on Attachment 1. - 2.
-Permitted Uses.
-The Property Owner is authorized to develop and construct the subdivision for residential purposes, meeting the requirements of the Gorham Land Use and Development Code, Chapter 1, Section 1-18 Development Transfer Overlay District except as expressly modified by this Agreement including up to 96 single family house lots and 295 multi-family units on the Property. - 3.
-Performance Standards.
-All development and uses shall be subject to all applicable performance standards set forth in Chapter II of the Code, except as follows: - a.
+1. Amendment of Zoning Map.
+The Town will amend the Zoning Map of the Town of Gorham, as amended, a copy of which is on file at the Gorham Municipal Offices and which is incorporated by reference in the Land Use and Development Code, Chapter I, Section I, Subsection C, by adopting the map change amendment shown on attachment a.
 The development shall be constructed in phases as set forth in the phasing summary of the Plan.
-Performance guarantees shall be required on a per phase basis.
-50% of the single-family homes or 50% of the multi-family units in any open phase shall be sold and a performance guarantee provided for the next phase before the next phase may be opened (provided that the Property Owner may install roads and project infrastructure in other phase areas without opening such phase for the construction of units). - b.
-Building construction shall be as generally shown on building elevations and floor plans provided at the time of building permit application and shall be generally consistent with the building elevations and floor plans provided with the Contract Zoning Application.
-Modifications to the building facade, exterior architectural treatments, windows, balconies, door plans and other related features may be made as part of the Planning Board review process without requiring a modification to this agreement. - 4.
-Dimensional Requirements.
-All development on the Property shall comply with the following dimensional requirements: - a.
-Minimum lot size one-family dwelling: 8,500 square feet - b.
-Multi-family/ Mixed Use requirements:
+Performance Guarantees shall be required on a per phase basis and 50% of the single family homes or 50% of the multi-family units in any open phase shall be sold and a performance guarantee provided for the next phase before the next phase may be opened (provided that the Property Owner may install roads and project infrastructure in other phase areas without opening such phase for the construction of units).